 See you in the mountains,

-Disclosure: Black Diamond provided this sample for the purposes of this review and this post contains affiliate links.
+Disclosure: Black Diamond provided this sample for the purposes of this review and this post contains affiliate links which support the content created here.